Serving

 3. Remove BASIL LEAVES from stems (measure is loosely packed).
 Set to soaking in cold water (keeps them green longer).

-6. In a spacious sauté pan or wok heat Oil moderately hot and fry Garlic mix until Garlic starts to brown.
+1. In a spacious sauté pan or wok heat Oil moderately hot and fry Garlic mix until Garlic starts to color.
 Turn heat to very high and stir in Pork.
 Fry stirring until all traces of the raw color are gone.

-7. Stir in Fish Sauce Mix, and toss until it comes to a boil.
+2. Stir in Sauce mix, and toss until it comes to a boil.

 NOTES:

-1. Cilantro Roots: These are hard to get even here in Los Angeles.
-Even the farmer's markets rarely have them, so we often have to substitute and use cilantro stems (no leaves) instead.
+These are hard to get even here in Los Angeles.
+Even the farmer's markets rarely have them, so we often have to use cilantro stems (no leaves) instead.

-2. Thai Chilis: These are pretty hot, but small.
-If you don't have them substitute 1/2 to 1/3 (your best judgement) of Serranos, which are not quite as hot but a lot larger.
-For details see my Chili Page.
+These are pretty hot, but small.
+If you don't have them substitute 2 or 3 (your best judgement) Serranos, which are not quite as hot but a lot larger.
+For details see our Thai Chilis page.

-3. Basil This should be Thai purple Basil (it's just the stems that are purple), not the light green Lemon Basil which is for salads.
-If you don't have Thai, regular basil is a reasonable substitute.
-For details on types of basil see our Mints Page.
+This should be Thai purple Basil (it's just the stems that are purple), not the light green Lemon Basil which is for salads.
+If you don't have Thai, regular purple or Italian Basils are reasonable substitutes.
+For details on types of basil see our Basil Page.